ginerorama/PrimerGenerator/README.md

 # PrimerGenerator v0.2
 ![alt text](https://github.com/ginerorama/PrimerGenerator/blob/master/Primer.gif)

-A simply tool for pick primers from a DNA sequence
+A simply tool for pick primers from a DNA sequence developed in Python using a Tkinter graphical interface

 Important note: Several tests have been performed with this program to design primers that worked fine for PCR experiments.
 However this software is still experimental,